sertel/koika/README.rst

 As an example, consider a simple two-stage pipeline with two single-element input FIFOs and one single-element output FIFO:

 .. image:: etc/readme/pipeline.svg
+           :alt: A diagram with two input FIFOs on the left feeding into a register stage that is read by a "process".
+The result is written to the next register stage that feeds the output FIFO.

 We implement these FIFOs using three single-bit registers (``…_empty``) indicating whether each FIFO is empty, and three data registers (``…_data``) holding the contents of these FIFOs.
 We have three rules: two to dequeue from the input FIFOs into a middle FIFO (``deq0`` and ``deq1``), and one to dequeue from the middle FIFO and write a result (the input plus 412) into an output FIFO (``process``).
 The code looks like this (``guard(condition)`` is short for ``if !condition then fail``):